Sawrz/docker-configs/webdav/README.md

 1. Choose a password for your WebDAV service and set the value in `PASSWORD`.

-1. Enter the URL you want GitLab to be reachable in `URL`.
+1. Enter the URL you want WebDAV to be reachable in `URL`.

 ### Edit docker-compose-file